-To accept a Direct PLUS loan your parent must follow the steps on our Direct Lending (DL) website.
+To apply for a Direct PLUS loan your parent must follow the steps on our Direct Lending (DL) website.
 Parents must pass a credit check or have a cosigner who will pass a credit check in order to borrow the funds.

-The yearly limit is equal to your cost of attendance budget, as determined by UT Dallas, minus any other financial assistance you receive.
-For loans disbursed between July 1, 2013 and June 30, 2014 the interest rate is fixed at 7.9%.
+The annual borrowing limit is equal to your cost of attendance budget, as determined by UT Dallas, minus any other financial assistance you receive.
+For loans disbursed between July 1, 2013 and June 30, 2014 the interest rate is fixed at 6.41 percent.
 Repayment begins 60 days after the last disbursement of the loan.
 An origination fee of 4.204 percent is deducted from the proceeds of the loan when it is disbursed.
 Borrowers may contact the Direct Loan Servicing Center for deferment options.

 Federal Grad PLUS Loan

-Graduate students are eligible to borrow under the PLUS Loan Program up to the cost of attendance, as determined by UT Dallas, minus any other financial assistance received.
-Before you can borrow under this program, you must have borrowed the maximum annual amount allowed under the Stafford Loan Program.
+Graduate students are eligible to borrow under the PLUS Loan Program up to their cost of attendance, as determined by UT Dallas, minus any other financial assistance received.
+Before you can borrow under this program, you must have borrowed the maximum annual amount allowed under the unsubsidized Direct Stafford Loan Program.

-Eligible students are offered the Federal Grad PLUS Loan as part of their financial aid award "package".
-To receive the Federal Grad PLUS Loan you must complete a Master Promissory Note, which is found at www.studentloan.gov.
+To receive the Federal Grad PLUS Loan you must complete a Master Promissory Note, which is found at www.studentloans.gov.
 You must pass a credit check or have a cosigner who will pass a credit check in order to borrow the funds.
-The interest rate is fixed at 7.9%.
+The 2013-2014 interest rate is fixed at 6.41%.
 You will have an in-school deferment status until you graduate or cease attending at least half time (5 hours).
 Interest is charged from the date the loan is disbursed.
 Repayment begins 45 days after your deferment end date.
 An origination fee of 4.204 percent is deducted from the proceeds of the loan when it is disbursed.
 If you qualify you can request that the Grad PLUS loan be added to your financial aid award by contacting your financial aid counselor.

 Federal Perkins Loan

 The Federal Perkins Loan is a low-interest (5%) loan for both undergraduate and graduate students with exceptional financial need.
 The school is the lender and awards are made through the Office of Financial Aid.
-Awards are based on the date the FAFSA was complete, financial need, and funding availability.
+Awards are based on financial need, and funding availability.
 For undergraduate students at UT Dallas the maximum annual award is $4000; the aggregate limit is $27,500.
 For graduate students at UT Dallas the maximum annual award is $6000; the aggregate limit is $60,000.
 Repayment begins nine months after graduation or after you cease attending at least half-time.

-Because funding is limited to what is repaid by previous borrowers annually, the Federal Perkins Loan is not usually offered as part of a student's initial financial aid award "package".
+Because funding is limited to what is repaid by previous borrowers annually, the Federal Perkins Loan is not usually offered as part of a student's initial financial aid award".